Lebanon travel advice: Flights, border crossing and advisory after Britons told to leave immediately

 Under the heading “Regional risks” the only concern is the long-standing warning about travel to the self-declared Turkish Republic of Northern Cyprus: “FCDO can only provide limited consular support if you are visiting areas in the north that are not under control of the Republic of Cyprus.”

-Similarly, the US State Department and the Australia government express no alarms about Cyprus in their travel advice to citizens.
+Similarly, the governments of Ireland, Canada, the US and Australia express no alarms about Cyprus in their travel advice to citizens.

 I think their stance is the right one.
 “Overspill” from Lebanon to Cyprus looks extremely unlikely.
 Consider Syria, which has been in a civil war since 2011; even though the Mediterranean port of Latakia is only 70 miles from Cyprus, there has been no danger posed to the island as a result of that tragic conflict.